-Are your thrill-seeking kids always looking for the next insane waterslide?
+Are your thrill-seeking kids always looking for the next wild waterslide?
 How about trying a waterslide that's really a water jump?

 YouTube Water Slide Sensation

 Open since the spring of 2015, the Royal Flush is a triple water slide and jump in Waco, Texas, that has become a YouTube sensation with 44 million views and counting.

 The video from Round III Media opens tamely enough, with pretty girls in bikinis—carrying an adorable puppy, no less—but these are mere distractions.

 The real star of the video is the Royal Flush slide itself, which sends kids zooming downhill and then—whoosh!—soaring up through the air and then splashing down into a 16-foot-deep swimming hole.
 Not only is it the coolest way to beat the Texas heat, but it's guaranteed to have kids across America begging their parents to take them to Waco.

 You'll find the Royal Flush at BSR Cable Park, where other activities include cable wakeboarding and floating down a lazy river.

 A day pass for the Royal Flush water slide costs just $15.
 Kids must be at least 6 years old and wear a life vest.

 The Royal Flush, cable park and lazy river are open during the spring through fall months.
 The facilities are closed during the winter.